Curvature tensor of smoothable Alexandrov spaces: Formulations

-In the same way, we define \emph{(contravariant)} measure-valued tensor fields.
-Namely, a \emph{measure-valued tensor field} $\mathfrak{t}$ of valence $k$ on $A$ is a multilinear map that takes $k$ test functions, spits a measure in $\mathfrak M(A)$, and satisfies the chain rule in each of its arguments.
+In the same way, we define (contravariant) measure-valued tensor fields.
+Namely, a \emph{measure-valued tensor field} $\mathfrak{t}$ of valence $k$ on $A$ is a multilinear map that takes a $k$-array of test functions, spits a measure in $\mathfrak M(A)$, and satisfies the chain rule in each of its arguments.

-Suppose that $x_1,\dots,x_m$ are local coordinates in an $m$-dimensional Riemannian manifold $M$.
-Then a measure-valued vector field $\mathfrak{v}$ on $M$ can be described by $m$ components, these are measures $(\vv(x_1),\dots,\vv(x_m))$; these components transform by contravariant rule under change of coordinates.
-By the definition of measure-valued vector field, we get
+Suppose that $x_1,\dots,x_m$ are local coordinates in an $m$-dimensional Riemannian manifold~$M$.
+Then a measure-valued vector field $\mathfrak{v}$ on $M$ can be described by $m$ components, these are measures $(\vv(x_1),\zz\dots,\vv(x_m))$; these components transform by contravariant rule under change of coordinates.